Savvythelegend/PGDocs/docs/bootstrap.md

 CloudNativePG enables you to customize the behavior of `initdb` to modify settings such as default locale configurations and data checksums.

-!!!
-Warning
+:::warning
-    CloudNativePG acts only as a direct proxy to `initdb` for locale-related options, due to the ongoing and significant enhancements in PostgreSQL's locale support.
+CloudNativePG acts only as a direct proxy to `initdb` for locale-related
+    options, due to the ongoing and significant enhancements in PostgreSQL's locale support.
 It is your responsibility to ensure that the correct options are provided, following the PostgreSQL documentation, and to verify that the